tykdn/Messenger/README.md

-A React Native project which is imitate Messager App.
+A React Native App which is imitate Messenger App of old version before 200.0.

+Because the Messenger App has a huge change after the 200.0 version，so I will start a new project to imitate the latest version of Messenger.
+If you want to know the new Messenger app project,welcome to the new project.

 ## Installation